Group Size

 Trek to Namche Bazar

-Leaving Pangboche early in the morning, we will follow the return trail along Imja River that takes us through the forest of birch and spruce to Tengboche village.
-After brief stop in Tengboche, we will follow the trail through forest of blooming rhododendron to the bridge.
-We will cross the bridge over Dudh Koshi River and move through Dudh Koshi gorge and pine forest to Sansa village.
-The region is rich in Himalayan wildlife like mountain goats, Thars and local birds.
+Leaving Pangboche early in the morning, we will follow the return trail along the Imja River that takes us through the forest of birch and spruce to Tengboche village.
+After a brief stop in Tengboche, we will follow the trail through a forest of blooming rhododendrons to the bridge.
+We will cross the bridge over the Dudh Koshi River and move through the Dudh Koshi gorge and pine forest to Sansa village.
+The region is rich in Himalayan wildlife like mountain goats, Thars, and local birds.
 We will pass through the chorten to the army camp at Namche Bazaar.

 Accommodation: